French left is divided, weakened in presidential race

 The Greens’ contender, Yannick Jadot, 54, and the Socialist candidate, Paris Mayor Anne Hidalgo, 62, have also rejected the idea of running together despite a traditional alliance between their parties.
 Another candidate, Fabien Roussel, 52, is running for the Communist Party.

+Jadot, Hidalgo and Melenchon have all said they won’t comply with the result of the Popular Primary.

-Hidalgo’s campaign has so far failed to prompt enthusiasm from leftist voters.
-Her once-powerful party remains weakened after Macron’s win in 2017 — when Socialist President Francois Hollande decided not to run for reelection amid unprecedented low popularity ratings.
+Hidalgo’s campaign has failed to prompt enthusiasm from leftist voters.
+Her once-powerful party remains weakened after Macron’s win in 2017, when Socialist President Francois Hollande decided not to run for reelection amid unprecedented low popularity ratings.

 Jadot unveiled his electoral platform Saturday during a rally in Lyon, saying that climate change is the “biggest challenge” that voters and politicians face.